 Enrollment for Medigap in Nebraska is a little different than other private Medicare coverage.
 Supplement insurance has no Annual Enrollment Period; so, seniors can enroll in Medigap anytime.
 Although, you can’t have both Medigap and a Medicare Advantage plan at the same time.

-While enrolling with GI rights is the best; many seniors pass medical underwriting with the help of our brokers.
-Our brokers really understand the medical underwriting guidelines, this saves you time and effort trying to find a company to accept you.
+While enrolling with GI rights is the best, many seniors pass medical underwriting with the help of our brokers.
+Our brokers understand the medical underwriting guidelines.
+This saves you time and effort, trying to find a company to accept you.

 Medicare beneficiaries that are losing Medicaid have GI rights to purchase Medigap through Central States Indemnity in Nebraska.